 —Larry Bossidy and Ram Charan

 I know what you’re thinking.
-Do I really need to spend a ton of company time developing a strategic plan for 2019?
+Do I really need to spend a ton of company time developing an annual strategic plan?
 And the answer is that it is not just for you.
 Your people need direction also.

 Let me ask you a question.
 If we polled your team on the direction of the business today, and what the top 3 priorities are – do you think they would all give us the same answers?
 Probably not.
 Do you know why?
 Because you have not clearly defined your plan as a company.
 That’s an issue.
 Being clear on the answers to these questions are fundamental to your team having focus, and as such, spending your time and money on the most important initiatives.
 If you do not do this, you are going to waste dollars and not get the ROI you want from your marketing and sales investments to drive growth.